stephtim/alx-project-nexus/README.md

 ### Keeping in touch with peers has helped to keep focus on the learning.
 The learning curve has been very steep and not eay, but some peers have been very instrumental
 keeping me on course.
 Presentation of code and formatting of files is a practice I have learned is essential not forgetting documentation and clear file structures.
 ## Personal takeaways
-### Thi course has opened a world of posibilities for me and it is only the beginning of learning and discovering.
+### This course has opened a world of posibilities for me and it is only the beginning of learning and discovering.
 Backend programming has a lot to learn and a lot of reward and
 satisfaction in achievement.